connervieira/Predator/docs/CONFIGURE.md

                 - Example: `"plate_history.json"`
             - `save_guesses` determines whether or not Predator will save all guesses for each license plate to the license plate log file.
                 - When set to `false`, only the top guess will be logged.
 All other guesses will not be saved.
-        - `object_recognition` contains settings related to saving detected objects.
+        - `remote_alert_sources` contains settings related to caching license plate alert lists from remote sources.
-            - `enabled` is a boolean value that determines whether object recognition saving is enabled.
+            - `enabled` is a boolean value that determines whether remote alert list caching is enabled.
-            - `file` is a string that determines the CSV file name Predator will use to save the objects it detects in real-time mode.
+            - `directory` is a string that determines the directory within the working directory where Predator will store cached license plate alert lists.
-                - This file is created in the working directory.
-                - Example: `"object_recognition_log.csv"`
+                - This directory will be created automatically if it does not exist.
     - `push_notifications` contains settings related to Gotify push notifications.
         - `enabled` is a boolean value that determines whether push notifications are enabled.
         - `server` is a string that specifies the Gotify server that Predator will attempt to use.
 It should include the protocol and port number.